IgniteUI/indigo-design-docfx/en/components/chart-category.md

 ### Chart Type

-When supplied, it configures the chart to use the provided series type.
+Configures the chart to use the provided series type.
+When Type is None, the chart will not render.

 ### Chart Title

-When supplied, it sets the title of the chart.
-The title may contain binding and non-binding text.
-Examples:

-#### Non-Binding

-- Olympic Medals by Country

-#### Binding

-- Olympic Medals for {country}
+The Title property may contain text, binding, or a combination of the two, examples:

+- Settings
+- {settingsLabel}
-- {olympicChartTitle}
+- Important {labelText}

+The Title is optional.

 ## Additional Resources